praveenscience/Internship-LMS-FrontEnd/CONTRIBUTING.md

 git push -u origin <brach-name>
 ```
 **9.** To create a pull request, click on `compare and pull requests`.
 Please ensure you compare your feature branch to the desired branch of the repo you are suppose to make a PR to.

-**10.** Add appropriate title and description to your pull request explaining your changes and efforts done
+**10.** Add appropriate title and description to your pull request explaining your changes and efforts done ✍

-**11.** lick on Create Pull Request [PR](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) !
+**11.** Click on Create Pull Request [PR](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) ! 👍

 **12.** **Congratulations!** Sit and relax, you've made your contribution to [Internship-LMS-FrontEnd](https://github.com/praveenscience/Internship-LMS-FrontEnd) project.